OpenEvalProject/evals/manuscripts/elife-37167/v1/manuscript.md

 ![Figure 6.](https://cdn.elifesciences.org/articles/37167/elife-37167-fig6-v1.jpg)

-**Figure 6.:** glut.(A) Schematic of closed-loop optogentic feeding assay, called the ‘sip triggered optogenetic behavior enclosure’ (STROBE).
+**Figure 6.:** (A) Schematic of closed-loop optogentic feeding assay, called the ‘sip triggered optogenetic behavior enclosure’ (STROBE).
 Each food is presented as a small drop containing 1% agar.
 Interactions with Food 1 that are recorded as ‘sips’ trigger illumination of an LED in the roof of the enclosure, above Food 1.
 Light triggering is temporally coupled to sip onset with minimal latency.
 Sips on Food 2 are recorded, but no light is triggered.
 (B) STROBE results for optogenetic stimulation of each salt-responsive GRN class.
 CsChrimson was expressed in each indicated GRN class, and the preference for Food 1 (light triggering) vs Food 2 (no light triggered) is plotted.
 Food 1 and Food 2 were otherwise the same in each experiment: plain agar (‘water’) for Gr64f and IR94e activation, and 1M sucrose for Gr66a and Ppk23glut activation.
 1 M sucrose was used for aversive GRN tests because we observe more robust avoidance in this context.
 Bars represent mean ±SEM.
 Colored bars represent flies fed retinal (active CsChrimson) and gray bars represent flies not fed retinal (inactive controls). n = 19 – 24 for Gr64f, IR94e and Gr66a experiments, and n = 34 – 42 for Ppk23glut experiment.
 Filled (retinal fed) or open (not retinal fed) circles indicate values for individual flies.
 Asterisks indicate significant differences between retinal and no retinal groups for each condition by two-way ANOVA with Bonferroni post hoc test, ***p<0.001.
-Asterisks between fed and deprived conditions for Ppk23glut experiment represent a significant interaction between salt feeding and ±retinal conditions, ***p<0.001.10.7554/eLife.37167.023Figure 6—source data 1.Figure 6.
+Asterisks between fed and deprived conditions for Ppk23glut experiment represent a significant interaction between salt feeding and ±retinal conditions, ***p<0.001.

 As expected, sip-induced triggering of Gr64f GRN activation makes a tasteless food source attractive compared to the same food without light stimulation, and this effect is independent of salt deprivation (Figure 6B).
 Similarly, Gr66a activation is strongly aversive for both salt fed and salt deprived flies.
 Consistent with their lack of a strong phenotype when silenced, activation of IR94e neurons did not produce a detectable phenotype in either condition.
 However, stimulating Ppk23glut GRNs is aversive, but only when flies have been pre-fed on a salt-containing diet (Figure 6B).
 This supports a model where salt need modulates salt avoidance downstream of Ppk23glut GRN activation.